 College tuition is getting out of hand.
 By 2030, the average public school’s four-year degree will cost more than $205,000.
 Colleges are finding that in order to survive, they have to keep up with the Joneses.
 When the Joneses hike their tuition to build a new library or gym every two years and offer professors tenure, tuition-paying students suffer.
 This topic deserves its own article, but we’ll leave it here: traditional college is expensive.

 The Verto Difference:

 Every student should have a chance to travel the world, and no student should let college debt inhibit that opportunity.
-Verto was designed to give students the opportunity to see new countries while graduating in four years at the same cost, if not less, than your typical semester of college.
-We’ve designed a program where traveling actually saves you money.
+Verto was designed to give participants the opportunity to see new countries while graduating in four years at the same cost, if not less, than your typical semester of college.
+We’ve designed an experience where traveling actually saves you money.

 How do we do it?
-First by eliminating anything that does not directly contribute to your educational experience.
-That means you aren’t charged any dues for sports teams you’re not on, groundskeeping, or that new wing on the department you don’t study.
-Lower overhead allows us to provide a high quality education for way less.
-In addition to lower tuition, like any college, Verto allows use of FAFSA (federal student aid), 529 savings plans, and scholarships.
+By partnering with a world-class Academic Provider and eliminating anything that does not directly contribute to your educational experience.
+That means you don’t have to pay any dues for sports teams you’re not on, groundskeeping, or that new wing on the department you don’t study.
+Lower overhead allows us to provide a high quality experiences for way less.
+In addition to lower costs, like any college, Verto allows use of private loans, grants, and scholarships.
 There were plenty of travel options out there before Verto.
 We started Verto to increase equity, access, and inclusion in higher education.

 College is a time of exploration.
 Why explore a mile radius campus when we have access to 196.9 million square miles?